Launch rate

 Decision criterionJobscanJobOS

-Core categoryJobscan: ATS scannerJobOS: job-search operating system
+Core categoryJobscan: ATS scannerJobOS: job decision engine

 Where it is strongestresume-to-job keyword alignment and ATS scanningbroad job-search OS modules, agents, CRM, and autofill